-This is the only Lex Luger singles match in the WWE Network’s Best 100…List.
+This is the only Lex Luger singles match in the WWE Network’s 100 Best Matches…List.
 But he failed to set alight both WCW and WWF, even though he was pushed to the moon in both promotions (in the WWF, he was promoted as a Hogan-esque ‘American Hero,’ but the gimmick never took off).
 In this match, fighting for the NWA World Heavyweight Championship, Luger looks like he can wrestle, all thanks to Flair.

 In the early stages of the match, he refuses to be fooled by Flair’s heelish antics.
 Instead, Luger uses his power to neutralise the ‘Nature Boy.’
 But, as always with the power wrestlers, they take themselves out of the match.
 Luger smashes his shoulder into the turnbuckle and Flair takes advantage.
 It’s a similar story to the match between Goldberg and DDP (and in both matches the bigger wrestler is carried by the more experienced one).
 Here, however, the heel is the smaller wrestler.